-The map on the left (showing monad records) demonstrates

-that there is some more post-2010 recording still to be done on Romney Marsh, but populations near Sandwich and Oare (the latter was not recorded in Philp, 1982, either) have been added to what was found in 1991-2005.
+The map on the left (showing monad records) demonstrates that there is a little more post-2010 recording still to be done on Romney Marsh, but populations near Sandwich and Oare (the latter was not recorded in Philp, 1982, either) have been added to what was found in 1991-2005, and the current Medway records are a little more extensive.
+The orange record is of planted origin.